hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 Error handling added for non-image files in `imageController.js` (although this is also restricted client-side due to `accept` attribute in form `<input>` tag).

+### 06/09/23:

+#### Deletion of 'orphaned' Reviews when linked Album is deleted:

 ## Main Features & Fixes before rehost:
 **In bold if done.**
 - **Implement image upload to S3 bucket (required due to Heroku's ephemeral file storage and associated loss of uploads)**
 - Ensure user sessions persist - at present these are lost on server restart.
 Use local storage?
+    - _Is this going to be that much of an issue in 'production'?
+Only really a problem in development where the localhost is being stopped and started frequently...?_
 - **Add review link to be moved into album detail, album selection to be automatic on this basis.**
 - **Implement filter by genre / artist / user.**
 - Delete orphaned reviews when album deleted.